pranav-ganesh/tp/docs/DeveloperGuide.md

 #### Add On Imports
 - Adds on new valid imports into existing database
+    - Valid people need to have the following attributes : Name, Phone, Email filled
+    - Every attribute of import person has to follow the type requirements.
+This is handled in CsvUtil and  CsvAdaptedPerson
 - Duplicates found in database
     - As duplicates are often found when adding on to an existing database, it is important to have a clearly defined plan for the CMM to handle such cases.
 Below is a diagram    to illustrate how CMM will react when encountering a duplicate import
       ![CMM behaviour when duplicate encountered](images/DuplicateImportDecision.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-Duplicates are defined to be two person with the exact same attributes, except for called status.
+Duplicates are defined to be two person with the exact same name, phone number and email address.

 #### Start New Imports
 - Exports the current state of the database into a Csv file.
 Export implementation is covered in detail [here](#export-feature).